deconst/deconst-docs/developing/architecture.rst

 1. The :term:`presenter` queries its content map with the :term:`presented URL` to discover the :term:`content ID` of the content that should be rendered at that path.
 2. Next, the presenter queries the :term:`content service` to acquire the content for that ID.
 The content service locates the appropriate :term:`metadata envelope`, all site-wide assets, and performs any necessary post-processing.
-3. Armed with the content ID and a layout key from the metadata envelope, the presenter locates the Nunjucks :term:`layout` that should be used to decorate the raw content.
-If no layout key is present, this request is skipped and a null layout (that renders the envelope's body directly) is used.
+3. Armed with the content ID and a layout key from the metadata envelope, the presenter locates the Nunjucks :term:`template` that should be used to decorate the raw content.
+If no template is routed, this request is skipped and a null layout (that renders the envelope's body directly) is used.
 4. Meanwhile, any "related documents" that are requested by the envelope will be queried from the :term:`content service`.
 5. The presenter renders the metadata envelope using the layout.
 The resulting HTML document is returned to the user.